 My weather stations typically consist of two major parts:

-Both the module are run by the arduino micro controllers.
+Both the modules are run by the Arduino microcontrollers.

 You can see it in the step-11 and 12.

-In this guide I will teach a new skills on how you can make a solar powered battery pack for your arduino and how arduino power consumption can be optimize by putting it in to sleep mode.
+In this guide, I will teach new skills on how you can make a solar powered battery pack for your Arduino and how Arduino power consumption can be optimized by putting it into sleep mode.

 12.Resistor 10K ( Amazon )

 13.Diode -IN4007 ( Amazon )

 16.22 AWG solid core wire ( for making antenna) ( Amazon )

 17.Scotch mounting pad and tap ( Amazon )